marcaddeo/buildlog/README.md

 I created a USB stick installer for Arch.
 The first thing I had to do was update the boot order to boot the USB stick in UEFI boot mode.

-## Booting the install medium
-I then picked the first option in the Arch UEFI boot menu.

 ## Prepare the storage devices
 Arch was being installed on /dev/sda, a Mushkin 60GB SSD.